Talyc stood holding the assault canon, shooting at oncoming Sith, desecrating the ground before him. He cried out something in Mando’a.

 ‘Why did Shadie send you?’ asked another master.
 ‘Where are the other masters and Jedi.’

 Lian stared at them blankly.
 ‘Did you not feel it in the Force?
 Darth Gourd has been executing the Jedi in an attempt to stop Shadie.
 Master Salah told us to save Coruscant.
 Those were her last words.’
+He bowed his head.

 ‘Master Salah’s dead?’ exclaimed Master Herl’unik.
 ‘How did we not sense it?’
 He shook his head in dismay.
 Then whispered.
 ‘Master Salah is dead.’